古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Our Philosophy

-As the mission of the Classical Judo Institute is to promote judo as it was originally created and practised up until about 1974 when the modern rule changes started to be instituted, we thought it appropriate to recall a few facts about judo and its creation as noted by the Kodokan website.
+The mission of the Classical Judo Institute is to promote judo as it was originally created and practised up until about 1974, when the modern rule changes began to be instituted.
+We thought it appropriate to recall a few facts about judo and its creation as noted by the Kodokan itself.

-In essence: Kodokan Judo was founded by Kano Jigoro, who as a youth began practicing jujutsu (literally, pliant technique) as a way to strengthen his frail body.
-Kano studied various styles of classical jujutsu, eventually mastering their deepest teachings, and supplemented this training with an avid interest in other combative forms as well.
+In essence: Kodokan Judo was founded by Kano Jigoro, who as a youth began practicing jujutsu — literally, pliant technique — as a way to strengthen his frail body.
+Kano studied various styles of classical jujutsu, eventually mastering their deepest teachings, and supplemented this training with an avid interest in other combative forms.

-Integrating what he considered the positive points of these with his own ideas and inspirations, he established a revised body of physical technique, and also transformed the traditional jujutsu principle of "defeating strength through flexibility" into a new principle of "maximum efficient use of physical and mental energy."
-The result was a new theoretical and technical system that Kano felt better matched the needs of modern people.
+Integrating what he considered the positive points of these with his own ideas, he established a revised body of physical technique, and transformed the traditional jujutsu principle of "defeating strength through flexibility" into a new principle: maximum efficient use of physical and mental energy.
+The result was a theoretical and technical system that Kano felt better matched the needs of modern people.

-Seiryoku-zen'yō — maximum efficient use of energy, and Jita-kyōei — mutual prosperity for self and others, were authored by Prof. Kano.
-The essence of this system he expressed in the axiom "maximum efficient use of energy," a concept Prof. Kano considered to be a cornerstone of martial arts and a principle useful in many aspects of life.
+Seiryoku-Zen'yō — maximum efficient use of energy — and Jita-Kyōei — mutual prosperity for self and others — were authored by Professor Kano.
+The essence of this system he expressed in the axiom "maximum efficient use of energy," a concept he considered to be a cornerstone of martial arts and a principle useful in many aspects of life.

 The Kodokan was founded by Kano Jigoro Shihan in 1882.